Strongpreneur#Business Growth Strategies

 The journal is also referred to as a book of prime entry.
-The volume of transaction in a business enterprise may necessitate the use of specialized or subsidiary journals for particular types of transactions.
-Thus, a business enterprise may also have a purchases’ journal and a sales’ journal.
+The volume of transactions in a business enterprise may necessitate the use of specialized or subsidiary journals for particular types of transactions.
+Thus, a business enterprise may also have a purchases journal and a sales journal.

-As pointed out before, accounting information are summarized and reported in two financial statements – the balance sheet and the income statement.
+As pointed out before, accounting information is summarized and reported in two financial statements – the balance sheet and the income statement.

 The balance sheet is a statement of the financial condition of the firm on a specific date.
 It is prepared for a business organization at the end of an accounting period, usually a year.
 It may, however, be prepared at any time it is needed since it is simply a snapshot of the financial condition of the enterprise on any given date.